Feeds:

 Read Full Post »

-One of the great things about listening and reading about writers talking about the writing process is you see how everyone’s approach is different.
+One of the great things about listening and reading about writers talking discussing the writing process is you see how everyone’s approach is different.
 Some write in the morning, some at night, some write quickly in bursts and others methodically take their time.
 Rod Serling (The Twilight Zone) was very successful writing from theme, but fellow Syracuse University grad Aaron Sorkin (The Social Network, A Few Good Men) has a little different perspective on theme:

 “When you’re talking about things like theme you have to be really careful because that’s not what’s going to make the car go.
 Okay?
 It’s what’s going to be what makes the car be good and give you a good ride.
 But that’s not what’s going to make the car go—at least not for me.
 You know, everybody writes different.
 But for me I have to stick—really closely, like it’s a life raft— to intention and obstacles.
 Just the basics of somebody wants something, something is standing in their way of getting it.
 Make sure you have that cemented in place.
 Themes will then become apparent to you and you can hang a lantern on the ones you like.
 Bring them into relief, you can get rid of the ones that aren’t doing you any good and you can paint the car and make it look really nice.
 But the car isn’t going to turn over unless you see to the basics of drama, and drama is intention and obstacles, somebody wants something, something is standing in their way of getting it.”